Music is at the heart of Puerto Rican culture.

 Bomba

-Bomba is a traditional style of Puerto Rican music and dance that reflects the African heritage of the island.
-The musicians use three instruments: maracas, cuá (two wooden sticks), and the bomba barrel, which is a large drum played with the hands.
-There is an active interaction between the dancer, the percussionists, and the singer.
-The drums have a hierarchy, with one being the Primo Barrel which marks the rhythm that the dancer is stepping to, and the Buleador drum which follows that rhythm.
-The dancer provides piquetes, or improvised bomba steps, using her body and skirt (or just his body if the dancer is male) which challenge the Primo Barrell to keep up with her.
+Bomba is a traditional style of Puerto Rican music and dance that highlights the African heritage of the Island.
+It features three main instruments: maracas, cuá (two wooden sticks), and the bomba barrel, a large drum played with the hands.
+In bomba performances, there is a dynamic interaction that simulates a dialogue between musicians and dancers.
+The drums follow a hierarchy, with one being the Primo Barrel, which marks the rhythm that the dancer is stepping to, while the Buleador drum supports that beat.
+The dancer provides piquetes, or improvised bomba steps, using their body and skirt (or just the body if the dancer is not wearing the bomba skirt), challenging the Primo Barrell to keep up with them.
 The singer marks the length of the song and plays the maracas.
-The performance is a dialogue between musicians and dancers.

 Plena

-Plena is another genre of music that originated in Puerto Rico with African, Spanish, and Caribbean influences.
-The traditional instruments include panderos (hand drums of different sizes), guitar, cuatro (a small guitar), accordion, and often brass instruments like trumpet and saxophone.
-For decades, this was considered folk music and in rural communities it was called the "sung newspaper" since the songs would tell about recent news or gossip in the town.
-Like bomba, the style nearly died out in the mid-twentieth century, but was kept going by folk music groups that would perform during the holidays.
-Bomba and plena had a resurgence recently and many contemporary Latin music artists have recorded plena songs.
-There are even modern plena bands which can often be heard at town festivals and events like Plenéalo, Plena Libre, Viento de Agua, Pleneros del Más Allá, Pura Plena, and others.
+Plena is another genre of music that originated in Puerto Rico that features African, Spanish, and Caribbean influences.
+The traditional instruments include panderos (hand drums of different sizes), guitar, cuatro (the traditional Puerto Rican guitar that originally had four strings), accordion, and often brass instruments like trumpet and saxophone.
+For decades, this was considered folk music, and in rural communities, it was called the "sung newspaper" since the songs would tell about recent news or gossip in the town.
+Like Bomba, the style nearly died out in the mid-twentieth century but was kept going by folk music groups that would perform during the holidays.
+Bomba and Plena had a resurgence recently, and many contemporary Latin music artists have recorded Plena songs.
+There are even modern plena bands that can often be heard at town festivals and events like Plenéalo, Plena Libre, Viento de Agua, Pleneros del Más Allá, Pura Plena, Pleneros de la Cresta, and others.

 Learn more about the dances in Puerto Rico